 Naturopress offers a lot of tips about the health benefits of cold pressed juices here such as “benefits of adding cold-pressed juice to the diet include prevention or management of chronic diseases as well as numerous other benefits.”

-You can buy a Cold Pressed Juicer here or on Amazon Australia.
+You can buy a Cold Pressed Juicer here.

 How to make cold pressed juice

 Their top cold press juicer “extracts more live enzymes, nutrients, and antioxidants compared to centrifugal juicers.”

 Having undergone my own health battles in the past few years, I’m always keen to hear how changes to my diet can make a difference to my future health.
 I’m in!

 After assembling the machine, which takes about two minutes tops, you simply add the fruit gradually through the chute.
 I use some frozen fruit but ensure it’s thawed first.